 I recently stumbled across an article that not only caught my attention with the words, ni de aqui, ni de alla, but also upon reading, made me feel understood on a somewhat uncomfortable question we get often asked when we travel…”where are you from?”

-“I have been asked: “If your mother is from Mexico, then you’re not really American, right?”
+I have been asked: “If your mother is from Mexico, then you’re not really American, right?
 Outside of the United States, my second-generation identity is practically invisible, as I rarely reflect people’s perceptions of what “American” looks like or means.
-Ni de aqui, ni de alla – I am neither from here, nor there.the atlantic – traveling while latino
+Ni de aqui, ni de all – I am neither from here, nor there.the atlantic – traveling while latino

 As people who may identify as those who are bicultural or multicultural, meaning that we grew up with more than 1 set of cultural attitudes, customs, traditions, expectations, foods, languages, and people; traveling and having someone ask us where we are from may be a difficult and problematic question to answer.

 Though I had lived in the United States my entire life, I never felt entirely at home.
 Television shows and movies rarely depicted families that looked or acted like my own; my classes in school seldom discussed the background or culture of immigrant families; finding restaurants and stores that sold my family’s traditional food sometimes meant driving to the other side of town.
 We were minorities, and our values, habits, and even physical appearance were not necessarily what the dominant culture depicted as “American.”
 And so “American” could never fully encapsulate who I really was.”the atlantic – traveling while latino

 Aside from that, the environment in which we live in (the United States), where history is taught in favor of one group of people; in a place where learning a new language is seen as good only if it means being able to put it on your resume to become more marketable.

-“Travel therefore comes naturally to me.
+Travel therefore comes naturally to me.
 Having internatlized the idea of never completely belonging in any single place, I am comfortable with the concepts of movement, adaptability, and change that are so fundamental to my family’s story.the atlantic – traveling while latino

 As I was planning my year in Spain, I remember my parents telling me that they were just surprised at how I was going to leave the country they left their own country for, in search of a better life.
-I told them of course that I was thankful for their sacrifice, but that also in the end, it wasn’t about just making it in one place and settling, but to also keep moving and see where else I could make it, and be happy with myself.
+I told them of course that I was thankful for their sacrifice, but that also, in the end, it wasn’t about just making it in one place and settling, but to also keep moving and see where else I could make it, and be happy with myself.